-Remedial Action Work Plan for In Situ Source Treatment by Deep Soil Mixing of the Southwest Groundwater Plume Volatile Organic Source at the C-747-C Oil Landfarm (Solid Waste Management Unit 1) (DOE 2014) requires sampling of MWs in order to monitor the progress of contaminant reduction in the Regional Gravel Aquifer (RGA) groundwater following soil mixing.
-Seven wells will be sampled semiannually in FY 2022 (Figure C.7).
+Remedial Action Work Plan for In Situ Source Treatment by Deep Soil Mixing of the Southwest Groundwater Plume Volatile Organic Source at the C-747-C Oil Landfarm (Solid Waste Management Unit 1) at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, (DOE 2014) requires sampling of MWs in order to monitor the progress of contaminant reduction in the Regional Gravel Aquifer (RGA) groundwater following soil mixing.
+Seven wells will be sampled semiannually in FY 2023 (Figure C.7).